callumnelson/applicant-front-end/README.md

 ## **Current Features:**
 Both the Profile and Job pages are unique to each user protecting potentially sensitive information.
 The Resources page is available to all users.
 ### Profile Page:
-* Users can upload their resumes,
+* Users can link to their resume
-* Users can upload their brand statement
+* Users can link to their brand statement
 * Users can change their password
 * Users can quickly access their starred resources
 * Users can remove starred resources